electron-elements/send-feedback/docs/reporters.md

 #### `emailReporter`

-This reporter will open up the default email app of the operating system and have it ready to be sent to address you will specify.
+This reporter will open up the default email app of the operating system, and have the email ready to be sent to address you will specify.

 Use [`emailReporter.useReporter`](methods.md#useReporter) to register a reporter.